tilt-dev/tilt.build/blog/_posts/2022-04-26-secret-management-the-soft-way.md

 ## HashiCorp Vault & External Secrets Operator
 When your team is small, it's OK to throw all your secrets in one bucket.
-As your team grows, you'll need tools to manage how your secrets are created and who can access them.
+As your team grows, you'll likely want tighter control over the tool(s) managing creation and access of your secrets.

 [Hashicorp Vault][vault] can help!

-And the external secrets operator in the last section can connect to Vault too.
-For this example I've installed a vault instance directly on the kubernetes cluster, but in theory it could live anywhere.
+And the External Secrets Operator in the last section can connect to Vault too.
+For this example I've installed a Vault instance directly on the Kubernetes cluster, but generally speaking it could live anywhere.
-All you have to do is allow kubernetes to access your vault by creating a role for it.
+All you have to do is allow Kubernetes to access your Vault by creating a role for it.
 You can make this role as granular as you like, for example, only allowing access to specific secrets or paths.

-In the Secret Store we then point to the kubernetes authentication secret stored in Vault.
+In the `SecretStore` we then point to the Kubernetes authentication secret stored in Vault.
 ```bash
 $ vault policy write eso-policy -<<EOF
 path "kv/data/vault-secret"